cyberark/conjur-api-python/CONTRIBUTING.md

 ### Consuming the SDK locally

+If you want to install the SDK using `pip` without uploading it to `pypi` you can run the following command from the repo source dir:

+`pip3 install .`

-If you want to pip install the SDK without uploading it to pypi you can run the following command `pip3 install ../`.
-NOTE - that the SDK requires python version >= than the one specified in the `setup.cfg` file under `python_requires` field.
+Note that the SDK requires python version >= than the one specified in the `setup.cfg` file under the `python_requires` field.

 ## Releases